Frobenius splitting of valuation rings and $F$-singularities of centers

-Our investigation reveals that even in a non function field setting, one can find a reasonably broad class of Noetherian local rings such that the property of admitting an Abhyankar center from this class is independent of the choice of the center.
+Our investigation reveals that even when the fraction field of a valuation is not a function field, one can find a reasonably broad class of Noetherian local rings such that the property of admitting an Abhyankar center from this class is independent of the choice of the center.
 More precisely, we show the following:

-\begin{customthm}{\ref{f-finiteness-general-abhyankar}} Let $(R, \mathfrak{m}_R, \kappa_R)$ be a Noetherian, $F$-finite, local domain of characteristic $p > 0$ and fraction field $K$.
+\begin{customthm}{\ref{f-finiteness-general-abhyankar}} Let $(R, \mathfrak{m}_R, \kappa_R)$ be a Noetherian $F$-finite local domain of characteristic $p > 0$ and fraction field $K$.
 Suppose $\nu$ is a non-trivial valuation of $K$ centered on $R$ with value group $\Gamma_\nu$ and valuation ring $(V, \mathfrak{m}_\nu, \kappa_\nu)$.
 Then $R$ is an Abhyankar center of $\nu$ if and only if \end{customthm}